Erik Soderberg, SE

 Mr. Loni has extensive management experience and design expertise with marine terminal structures including crane-wharf interface, container and intermodal yard structures, and building facilities.
 He is responsible for contract negotiations, technical oversight, and quality assurance of project deliverables.
 His work includes managing a variety of engineering projects ranging from small projects with short duration to large projects with multi-discipline coordination.
 As project engineer, he performs civil and structural design of wharves and marine structures and seismic retrofit design of existing building structures.

 Mr. Lee is experienced in design, analysis, and project management of container cranes, floating cranes, rigging, and special structures.
 He specializes in container and floating crane procurement projects and crane modification projects.
-He is also involved in preparing structural maintenance programs and project management of wharf projects and baffle/burner structures in power plant ducts.
+He is also involved in preparing structural maintenance programs.
 Some of the technical aspects of his work that are of special interest to him are steel connection design, wind effects on structures, wind tunnel testing, and structural fatigue of steel structures.

 Mr. Lind is a structural engineer experienced in designing and evaluating existing industrial yard and marine structures.
 He has worked as project manager on several container crane procurement and modification projects including dual hoist tandem lift and low profile container crane designs.
 He also has experience with the design of various structural systems for commercial, industrial, and transportation facilities including buildings, foundations, seismic upgrades, and additions.